uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 # Position Virtual Object

-Last week we added a cube to our This is normally where the phones camera is when you first open the app, but does not correspond to anything specifically in the real world.
+Last week we made a simple , but does not correspond to anything specifically in the real world.

 We want to be able to decide exactly where object will appear in the real world.